-Through our research, training/education and outreach pillars, the ISG has provided 72 workshops, conferences and special events, developed a service and training infrastructure currently supporting 4 cores/centers, provided $1.2M in internal funding opportunities, developed and implemented 4 new graduate programs (42 students to date), and supported the growth of the genomics research portfolio at UConn in excess of $414M in external grant funding ($260M direct) since 2013.
-The ISG has grown from 11 members in 2012 to 148 faculty members in 2020, 124 of whom are UConn faculty.
-These faculty hail from 38 departments across 9 schools/colleges within UConn, including CLAS, CAHNR, Schools of Medicine, Dental Medicine, Engineering, Nursing, Business, Pharmacy, and Law, along with our CT partner at JAX (24 members).
-Ongoing and emerging collaborations between the ISG and the School of Social Work and School of Fine Arts further increases the impact of the ISG to 11 schools/colleges at UConn.
-ISG cores and centers support an additional 167 UConn faculty that are not represented in the ISG membership nor in our achievement metrics and grant funding, indicating that the ISG is vital to a much larger, and growing, community of researchers.
+Through our research, training/education and outreach pillars, the ISG has provided 74 workshops, conferences and special events, developed a service and training infrastructure currently supporting 4 cores/centers, provided $1.4M in internal funding opportunities, developed and implemented 6 new graduate programs, and supported the growth of the genomics research portfolio at UConn in excess of $414M in external grant funding ($224M direct) since 2013.
+The ISG has grown from 11 members in 2012 to 147 faculty members in 2021, 123 of whom are UConn faculty.
+These faculty hail from 37 departments across 10 schools/colleges within UConn, including CLAS, CAHNR, Schools of Medicine, Dental Medicine, Engineering, Nursing, Business, Pharmacy, Social Work, and Law, along with our CT partner at JAX (24 members).
+Ongoing and emerging collaborations between the ISG and the School of Social Work and School of Fine Arts further increases the impact of the ISG to 10 schools/colleges at UConn.
+ISG cores and centers support an additional 139 UConn faculty that are not represented in the ISG membership nor in our achievement metrics and grant funding, indicating that the ISG is vital to a much larger, and growing, community of researchers.

 Specific Goals of the ISG:

 • To establish a world-class program for research and training in Genomics and in Personalized Medicine by mobilizing the strengths of the Jackson Labs and the University of Connecticut, with other academic and industry partners.